Daikakuji Temple 大覚寺

 Daikakuji, a temple in the Ukyo district of Kyoto , was originally an Imperial villa, but was converted into a temple of the Shingon sect of Buddhism in 876.
 A number of 16th-century buildings were moved here from the Imperial Palace after a fire in the Edo period.

-- The moon-viewing event held each year on the first weekend of September
+- The moon-viewing event held each year for three days during the harvest moon

 - The lovely garden, based upon Dongting Lake in China

-- A visit at the height of cherry blossom season
+- A visit at the height of cherry blossom or autumn leaves season

 The temple hosted peace talks during the civil wars of the Namboku-cho period